 Further information about A/Prof Slobedman’s work can be found here.

-The 2012 Award of the Sir Zelman Cowen Universities Fund Prize for Discovery in Medical Research will be sponsored byThe Schwartz Foundation.
+The 2012 Award of the Sir Zelman Cowen Universities Fund Prize for Discovery in Medical Research was sponsored byThe Schwartz Foundation.

 The award of the 2011 Prize was shared by two scientists from the Hebrew University of Jerusalem:

 Dr Eli Pikarsky, Hadassah Medical School and Assoc Prof Sigal Ben-Yehuda, Faculty of Medicine.